Landing Page Best Practices: 12 Tips to Drive Conversions

 01. Define your goal

 As a business, you have multiple goals - to get more signups, obtain newsletter or email subscriptions, generate interest in webinars, e-books, or other marketing materials, and, ultimately, sell your products or services.

-Eventually, you may decide that you want to incorporate landing page into your marketing strategy.
+Eventually, you may decide that you want to incorporate landing pages into your marketing strategy.
 But what is a landing page?
 This type of website has only one goal, and it needs to be tightly focused on that objective in order to get visitors to convert.
 Identifying this goal is one of the most important landing page best practices, since it will give you a strong understanding of the types of landing pages you’ll need to create.